2024 visit by Pope Francis to Indonesia: Departure and reception

 Welcoming Pope Francis at Soekarno-Hatta Airport by Minister of Religious Affairs, Yaqut Cholil Qoumas.

 On Monday, 2 September 2024, Pope Francis departed from Leonardo da Vinci International Airport, Fiumicino, Rome to Jakarta at approximately 17:32 CEST (UTC+02:00).
 The journey covered more than 10,800 kilometres and took almost 13 hours.
 He used a commercial aircraft run by ITA Airways with flight code AZ4000.
-The flight is also referred to as ‘Shepherd One’.
+The flight is also referred to as 'Shepherd One'.
 The aircraft used was an Airbus A330-941 with register code EI-HJS, traveling on an ITA Airways commercial aircraft.
 During the flight to Jakarta, the Pope greeted around 85 journalists on board, thanking them personally.
 Several journalists presented him with meaningful gifts, including a replica of a historical inscription from Xian, a torch used by refugees, and a red football shirt in memory of an 11-year-old boy, symbolizing his commitment to compassion, solidarity, and the protection of migrants and refugees.
-Pope Francis' decision to use a commercial ITA Airways jet for his apostolic visit to Indonesia was met with widespread praise from Indonesian social media and media outlets.
+Pope Francis's decision to use a commercial ITA Airways jet for his apostolic visit to Indonesia was met with widespread praise from Indonesian social media and media outlets.
 With many lauded his "humble" approach to the visit.
-Inspired by the Pope, President Joko Widodo chose to use the Toyota Kijang Innova Zenix minivan as a form of respect for Pope Francis' simplicity.
+Inspired by the Pope, President Joko Widodo chose to use the Toyota Kijang Innova Zenix minivan as a form of respect for Pope Francis's simplicity.
 And so his presidential cars such as the Mercedes Benz S600 Guard or Toyota Alphard were ditched in preference to the Kijang Innova Zenix for certain activities during the pope's visit to Indonesia.